by Hank Leukart

 How to Packraft New Zealand’s Marlborough Sounds

 - OVERVIEW: The Marlborough Sounds are an extensive network of sea-drowned valleys at the north end of the South Island of New Zealand.
-There are three major sounds: the Queen Charlotte Sound, the Pelorus Sound, and the Kenepuru Sound.
+There are four major sounds: the Queen Charlotte Sound, the Pelorus Sound, the Kenepuru Sound, and the Mahau Sound.
 Picton serves at the primary port on the mainland for accessing the Queen Charlotte Sound and allows access to the South Island’s railways and highways.

 - LOGISTICS: Three primary water taxi companies — Beachcomber Cruises, Cougar Line Water Taxi, and Picton Water Taxis — take travelers from Picton to Ship Cove.
 Most of the companies have a morning and afternoon departure, though the companies can make special arrangements upon request to any destination throughout the Sounds.
 Water is available at Ship Cove and at all Department of Conservation campsites, though sometimes the water must be treated or boiled.

 - CAMPSITES: New Zealand’s Department of Conservation’s excellent web site lists all available campsites in the Marlborough Sounds.
 For this trip, I stayed at Ratimera Bay, Kumutoto Bay, and Mistletoe Bay.
 Though Freedom Camping is available in parts of the Marlborough Sound, be aware that some land is privately owned or protected and much of the terrain is quite steep which can make finding a place to put a tent difficult.